Ritual ceremonies of the Imperial Palace: Gifted Sword Ceremony

 A ceremony in which a child is born into the imperial family and the emperor gives the child a guardian sword for the purpose of protecting the child in the hope that the child will grow up healthy.
 The kotatana is wrapped in red brocade with a white wooden scabbard and placed in a paulownia box with the Emperor's crest, and entrusted to a messenger (imperial envoy) who receives the Emperor's wishes at the palace.
 In modern times, the Imperial Sword is subject to the Muzzle Act.

-Ritual of Spore Burial

-A jar containing placentas is buried in the ground.
-This was done at least until the birth of Takako Kiyomiya.
+A jar containing the placenta is buried in the ground.
+This was done at least until the birth of The Princess Suga.

 Bathing ceremony

 This ceremony is held on the seventh day following the child's birth.
 The room is divided into two parts, and in one part, a maid gives the child a bath.
 In the other room, a tokusho yaku wearing a robe and cape recites a classical text (usually from the Nihon Shoki), while a meigen yaku draws a bowstring with a shout.
 Depending on the situation, the bathing may only be imitated.